 The WFI Transit Talks is our marquis collaborative lecture series with Temple University, bringing visiting scholars and game changers to campus each year.
 These lectures engage new conversations about the importance of communication, social change and social justice.

-Lisa A. Flores, PhD, University of Colorado Boulder, was our spring 2022 Transit Talks speaker, and her lecture was entitled "The Im/mobilities of Rhetorical Race Making."
+Spring 2022: Lisa A. Flores, PhD, University of Colorado Boulder, "The Im/mobilities of Rhetorical Race Making"

 2021 – 2022: Herman Wasserman, PhD, University of Cape Town, "Disinformation in the Global South: A research agenda"